-- Storage – Store the apple filling in an airtight container in the fridge or freezer.
+- Storage – Store your homemade apple pie filling in an airtight container in the fridge or freezer.
 Can be stored in the fridge for up to 4 days and in the freezer for up to 3 months.

 - Reheating – You can either let it thaw on its own before using, reheat it in a saucepan over the stove, or use the microwave.

-- Best apples for apple pie filling – You can use your favorite apple for this filling.
-My favorite apple choices are granny smith, honey crisp, golden delicious, gala, or braeburn apples.
+- Best apples for pie filling – You can absolutely use your favorite apples here.
+My favorites are granny smith, honey crisp, golden delicious, gala, or braeburn apples.

 - Can I make it ahead of time? – You can definitely make this ahead of time!
 Simply store it properly, depending on how long you need it to keep before it gets used.

 - Use brown sugar – You’ll get a caramel-like sauce when you swap out the white granulated sugar for the brown sugar.
 Be sure to use the same amount.